-The web servers hold applications, websites, and other data requested by a member on the Internet.
-It shows any available web pages and applications demanded by a user through web browsers.
+The web servers hold applications, websites, and other data requested by members on the Internet.
+It shows any web pages and apps that a user can access through a web browser.

 Website information on the web has to be both human and machine-readable.
 So, DNS servers create name resolutions that computers can decode into machine-readable IP addresses.

-This type of server runs a multipurpose web application through a local network instead of client computers.
+This kind of server uses a local network instead of client computers to run a web application that can be used for many different things.
 These applications use a large number of users, such as social media.

-Mail servers are a part of application servers that directly store and receive mailing information.
-The corporate business and people use millions of emails every day, which requires a complex and significant hub to handle.
+Mail servers are part of application servers that directly store and receive mailing information.
+The corporate world and people use millions of emails every day, which requires a complex and significant hub to handle.

 Print servers acknowledge the administration and distribution of printing serviceability.
 These high-end servers can connect multiple workstations and respond to printing demands from various client computers.

-Nowadays, micro-electronics has become a successful way to integrate everything.
+Microelectronics has now proven to be a successful method of integrating everything.
 A virtual server is also an exceptional concept.
-Like a hard drive, this machine will be installed inside another hardware.
-If someone wants to make it as an online business with low investment, it would be a great start.
+Like a hard drive, this machine will be installed inside other hardware.
+If someone wants to make it an online business with low investment, that would be a great start.

-Proxy or substitute servers work as a linking point to a client device and an original server.
-These servers only exist to ensure utmost security.
+Proxy or substitute servers work as a linking point between a client device and an original server.
+These servers only exist to ensure the utmost security.

 Corporations and organizations use massive amounts of data every day.
 Most of these data are stored in databases, which are placed in a giant maze-like establishment.
 To connect these extensive mazes, companies use database servers to reduce the complexity.